ibm-cloud-docs/BlockStorage/getting-started.md

 ### Authorized hosts
 {: #numberofhosts}

 Another factor to consider is the number of hosts that are using your volume.
 IOPS limits are enforced at the volume level.
 In other words, two hosts connected to a volume with 6000 IOPS share that 6000 IOPS.
-At high IOPS counts, you might need several hosts to access the volume simultaneously to realize the maximum IOPS available, especially at extreme IOPS counts (10,000s).
+At high IOPS counts,  especially at extreme IOPS counts (10,000s), you must use several hosts to access the volume simultaneously to realize the maximum IOPS available.

 The maximum IOPS for a block storage volume is 48,000 IOPS.
 If your workload requires high throughput, it's best to configure at least a couple servers to access your volume to avoid a single-server bottleneck.